 For the past 6 months I haven’t been able to quite figure out which direction I wanted to take our room in.
 An ugly dresser (which was beautiful under the paint) that I bought off Craig’s List in Berlin sat sadly in its packing materials, since I was afraid if we left it unpacked I would never redo it as I originally planned.
 For the holidays we bought

-me ourselves an electric sander with many different attachments and this is the single most important thing you’ll need if you ever want to redo a piece of furniture that has a previous paint job.
+me ourselves an electric sander with many different attachments and this is the single most important thing you’ll need if you ever want to redo a piece of furniture that has a previous paint job – so that it’d be lloking like one of the Jonathan Louis furniture pieces.
 It’s not expensive ZAR500 or about USD60.
 Sure, you can sand with your hands but I don’t have the time or the hand strength for that.
 The other most important thing you’ll need is outdoor space.
 This puts New Yorkers in a bind, but maybe you know someone in Brooklyn with access to a shared court yard or (gasp!) an actual garden or have relatives in Jersey with a yard.

 You will need-